 But, having said that, the one thing I don’t want to do is waste time.
 So, after my time away I’m focused on making the most out of each day, edging closer towards my personal and professional goals.

 Just yesterday, I picked up my watch out of my jewellery box, thinking that it might be time to get a new battery.

 It was ticking… I smiled and thought that my watch was telling me something.
 My life has only just begun.

-christophhewett asked: Hi Katy, I thought I'ld say hi (I run @_the_kennel_).
+christophhewett said: Hi Katy, I thought I'ld say hi (I run @_the_kennel_).
 It's good that your giving Social Media a go, I was in the same place 3 years ago and it opened up a new world to me (right on my doorstep).
 Your article really resonated with me as I'm doing the whole re-assessment thing too.
 Just today I asked my boss for a sabbatical.